 American born Luqman Ahmad is a Sunni Muslim, the son of converts to Islam.
 He is a Philadelphia native, a writer, consultant, patriot, and until recently, has been the Imam of a Northern California mosque for twenty years.
 Currently he delivers the Friday sermon (khutba) at the Islamic Society of Folsom in Folsom California.
 He is a former executive committee member of the North America Imams Federation, a founding member of COSVIO, (the Council of Sacramento Valley Islamic Organizations), and the author of the new book “Double Edged Slavery“, a critical and authoritative look at the condition of African American and convert Muslims in the United States.
 He also authored, “The Devils Deception of the Modern day Salafiyyah Sect”, a detailed look at modern-day extremist salafiyyism, the ideology which in part formed the mindset of ISIS.
 He blogs at, imamluqman.wordpress.com, and can be reached at email@example.com.

-[The purpose of this article is not to disparage the legitimate awliyaa of Allah whomever they may be.
-This writing is a defense of the awliyaa of Allah sub’haanahu wa ta’ala and to clarify what a wali is and what wilaaya of Allah means based upon textual evidence [the Quran and the Sunna], the statements of our scholars, and the recognized standards of tawheed [monotheism] upon which the religion of Islam is based].
+[The purpose of this article is not to disparage the legitimate wali [ولي], plural; awliyaa [اولياء] of Allah whomever they may be.
+This writing is a defense of the awliyaa of Allah [friends of Allah, or saints] and to clarify what a wali is and what wilaaya [ولاية] of Allah means based upon textual evidence [the Quran and the Sunna], the statements of our scholars, and the recognized standards of tawheed [monotheism] upon which the religion of Islam is based].

 Faith and knowledge are what raises people in degrees; “Allah will raise those who have believed among you and those who were given knowledge, by degrees.
 And Allah is Acquainted with what you do”.
-Knowing the awliyaa of Allah can be a means to expand your understanding of islamic history and broaden your options in how you pursue knowledge of the religion and knowledge of suluk [inner character].
-Knowing and understanding who are the awliyaa of Allah is a tool of the many tools available to a Muslim in pursuing his or her path to Allah; a path that we must all take.
+Knowing the awliyaa of Allah can be a means to expand your understanding of islamic history and broadening your options in how you pursue knowledge of the religion, and knowledge of suluk [inner character].
+Knowing and understanding who are the awliyaa of Allah is a tool of the many tools available to a Muslim in pursuing his or her path to Allah, which is a path that each of us must take.
 “Verily, this is an admonition, therefore whosoever will, let him take a Path to His Lord!”

-We all have our shuyookh, our teachers, our imams, or elders who we take from or have taken knowledge and examples from.
-If you are a murid on the Sufi path, then it is very likely that there will be those regarded as awliyaa in your chain.
-The reason that some people follow a particular school of fiqh or take a particular tariqa or Sufi path is to help them in their journey to Allah.
-The problem occurs for some when they take their madhhab, or their Sufi path as an end in itself, and not simply as a means to an end.
-The confusion sets in when a person believes that his sheikh, his chosen wali has knowledge and gifts that exceed that of the Prophet ﷺ, or they come to believe that Islam is not enough for them.
-One of the things that I have heard said to me by some of the followers of these paths is that Islam is not enough for them; they need something more than Islam.
+We all have our shuyookh, our teachers, our imams, or our elders who we take from or have taken knowledge and examples from.
+If you are a murid [seeker]on the Sufi path, then it is very likely that there will be those regarded as awliyaa in your chain.
+The reason that some people follow a particular school of fiqh or take a particular tariqa or Sufi path is to help them in their journey to Allah and an understanding of Islam.
+The problem occurs for some when they take their madhhab, or their Sufi path as an end goal in itself, and not simply as a means to an end.
+The confusion sets in when a person believes that his sheikh, or his chosen wali or saint has knowledge and spiritual gifts that exceed that of the Prophet ﷺ, or they come to believe that Islam alone is not enough for them.
+One of the things that I have heard said to me by some of the followers of these paths isay and that you hear more and more from impressionable new Muslims who decide on a Sufi path, is that Islam is not enough for them; they need something more than Islam.
+This underscores the potential danger and of being lead astray, by the promise that there is something greater than Islam to aspire to.

-What is incumbent upon the Muslim is to believe in Allah and His Messenger ﷺ, to obey Allah and His Messenger, to establish the prayer, pay his zakat, observe the month of Ramadan and make pilgrimage to Mecca if and when he or she is able.
-Knowing and learning from the learned and righteous awliyaa of Allah, that which will help in seeking Allah is what benefits a Muslim, not simply knowing of them.
-Still we should keep in mind that the best example for the believer is the Messenger of Allah ﷺ.
+What is incumbent upon the Muslim, is to believe in Allah and His Messenger ﷺ, to obey Allah and His Messenger, to establish the prayer, pay his or her zakat, observe the month of Ramadan, and make pilgrimage to Mecca if and when they are able.
+Knowing and learning from the learned and righteous awliyaa of Allah, that which will help in seeking Allah, is what benefits a Muslim, not simply knowing of them.
+Still we should keep in mind that the best example for the believing Muslim is the Messenger of Allah ﷺ.
 “Certainly you have in the Messenger of Allah an excellent exemplar for him who hopes in Allah and the latter day and remembers Allah much”.
-The highest, most authentic form of religious knowledge is the Book of Allah, followed only by the authentic ahaadeeth of the Prophet ﷺ.
+The highest, most authentic form of religious knowledge is the Book of Allah, and the authentic ahaadeeth [traditions] of the Prophet ﷺ.

 Although knowing awliyaa is not incumbent upon the Muslim, the belief that there are such persons who are the awliyaa of Allah is a requirement of deen simply because the Quran affirms it.
 Furthermore, seeking and acquiring knowledge of religion is incumbent on us based upon the hadith; “Seeking knowledge [of religion] is mandatory upon every Muslim”.
 With respect to that, there is no doubt that amongst the awliyaa of Allah were scholars of Islam and individuals in whom Allah has preserved the knowledge of religion, and placed examples of how to obey Allah and His Messenger, how to understand and practice the principles and injunctions of the Quran in detail, how to follow the Sunna, and how to persevere when tested in our faith.
 Thus knowing and attaching to the awliyaa can be a great source of benefit.
 Just like knowing and attaching oneself to the Salaf of our ummah has benefit, or knowing and attaching yourself to your teacher has benefit, or knowing and attaching yourself to your parents could be a benefit.